afuentesw/afuentesw.github.io/_pages/about.md

 ---
 ## Hello there!

 I am a Ph.D.
-Candidate at the <a href="https://www.ed.ac.uk/economics"> University of Edinburgh</a>.I am also a Research Associate at the <a href="https://leas.uai.cl/">Laboratory of Surveys and Social Analysis</a> (LEAS) hosted by Universidad Adolfo Ibañez.
+Candidate at the <a href="https://www.ed.ac.uk/economics"> University of Edinburgh</a>.
+I am also a Research Associate at the <a href="https://leas.uai.cl/">Laboratory of Surveys and Social Analysis</a> (LEAS) hosted by Universidad Adolfo Ibañez.

 My main research interest lies in the intersection between Macroeconomics and Labor Economics.
 I am also interested in Social Networks.